close up image of hammer and sickle special edition 167 screenprint by andy warhol. Basic stock photo with revolver gallery watermark.

 Hidden

-Andy Warhol’s Hammer and Sickle (Special Edition) 167 is the third installment of a seven piece series following his original Hammer and Sickle portfolio.
+Andy Warhol’s Hammer and Sickle (Special Edition) 167 is the third installment of a seven piece series following his original Hammer and Sickle Complete Portfolio.
 In 1976, Warhol took a trip in Italy and noticed graffiti art everywhere that depicted the infamous hammer and sickle symbol.
-Inspired by its ubiquity amongst the greater Italian population, Warhol returned to the states and had his assistant, Ronnie Cutrone, buy those same tools to photograph.
+Inspired by its ubiquity amongst the greater Italian population, Warhol returned to the states and had his assistant, Ronnie Cutrone, buy those same tools to photograph.ย

 Andy Warhol reflects on the traditional communist symbol in Hammer and Sickle (Special Edition) 167 but his work remains independent of political ideology.
 By taking these tools and breaking them down into their original function while alluding to communism, he creates a distinguishable irony and emphasizes the power that images can have on our psyche.